moxin-org/mofa/python/examples/deepsearch/README.md

 ## 1. Project Overview and Core Features

-### DeepSearch Intelligent Research Agent System
+### DeepSearch Agent System

-DeepSearch is an end-to-end streaming research agent built on the [MoFA](../../README.md) intelligent-agent development framework.
+DeepSearch is an end-to-end streaming agent built on the [MoFA](../../README.md) framework.
 Its key highlights include:

 * **Multi-Stage Reasoning with Chunked Streaming Output**: For each user query, the system automatically performs “Retrieval → Article Processing → Multi-Stage Reasoning → Content Generation → Comprehensive Report,” outputting each stage in real time as chunks, which can be displayed incrementally on the front end.
-* **Intelligent Web Retrieval with Credibility Assessment**: Integrates the SERPER API to fetch high-quality web resources, de-duplicate, rank, extract context, and evaluate credibility.
+* **Web Retrieval with Credibility Assessment**: Integrates the SERPER API to fetch high-quality web resources, de-duplicate, rank, extract context, and evaluate credibility.
 * **Multi-Round Content Generation and Synthesis**: Uses multiple rounds of LLM calls—first thinking, then summarizing, then generating content—to finally synthesize a complete report.
 * **Extensible Streaming Dataflow Architecture**: All nodes can be independently extended and reused, supporting enterprise-level knowledge retrieval, intelligence analysis, and other scenarios.